Skip to content

 Summary:

 The purpose of the study was to determine the effect of an individualized Safer Sex Intervention (SSI) on condom use and recurrent sexually transmitted disease (STD) among female adolescents diagnosed as having an STD.
 Participants were randomized to receive SSI or standard care.
-Measures utilized include a sociodemographic interview, and a self-administered, 62-item questionnaire that used items from previously validated surveys and questions about age of first sexual intercourse, number of sexual partners (lifetime and past 3 months), use of alcohol or other drugs before sexual intercourse (ever and the last time), and condom use with last sexual intercourse was adapted from the Youth Risk Behavior Survey.
-Results indicate that at 1 month, compared with control participants, SSI participants had increased sexual risk knowledge and more positive attitudes toward condoms and tended to use condoms more with a nonmain partner.
+Measures utilized include a sociodemographic interview and a self-administered, 62-item questionnaire that used items from previously validated surveys and questions about age of first sexual intercourse, number of sexual partners (lifetime and past 3 months), use of alcohol or other drugs before sexual intercourse (ever and the last time), and condom use with last sexual intercourse were adapted from the Youth Risk Behavior Survey.
+Results indicate that at 1 month, compared with control participants, SSI participants had increased sexual risk knowledge and more positive attitudes toward condoms.
+There were no differences between treatment groups in change in any of the study variables at the 3-month visit.
 At 6 months, fewer SSI participants than controls had sex with a nonmain sexual partner in the previous 6 months.
 At 12 months from baseline, SSI participants were less likely to have a current main partner and had a lower rate of recurrent STD than controls, but these differences were not significant.
-Limitations include that the sample was drawn largely from an urban pediatric hospital’s general adolescent clinic and might not be representative of other adolescent populations; concerns about the reliability of the outcome measures; that the reliability and validity of the measures have not been reported; and that the sample size was small.
-Note: This article was not used in the rating process due to criteria on the Scientific Rating Scale which requires that outcome measures be reliable and valid, and administered consistently and accurately across all subjects.
+Limitations include that the sample was drawn largely from an urban pediatric hospital’s general adolescent clinic and might not be representative of other adolescent populations; concerns about the reliability and validity of the measures; and that the sample size was small.

 Type of Study: Randomized controlled trial